-Ministry for Primary Industries has been funding wilding conifer control in other parts of the country for a number of years.
+The Ministry for Primary Industries (MPI) has been funding wilding conifer control in other parts of New Zealand for a number of years.

-In 2020, the Government announced a $100M boost to the National Wilding Conifer Control Programme over four years.
-For the first time, Northland Regional Council received funding from this community partnership fund to carry out projects in our region.
+Later that year, the government announced a $100M boost to the National Wilding Conifer Control Programme over four years.
+For the first time, Northland Regional Council received funding from the programme's community partnership fund to carry out projects in our region.

-Wilding pine removal is now underway in Northland, protecting our natural environments and creating employment for our people.
+Wilding pine removal is protecting Northland's natural environments and creating employment for our people.

-We’re working together with landowners, iwi/hapū, district councils, Department of Conservation and a range of others to get wilding conifer control projects underway across Northland.
+We’re working together with landowners, iwi/hapū, district councils, Department of Conservation and a range of others to get wilding pine control projects underway across Northland.

-Some of the wilding conifer control projects have taken place at:
+Some of the projects have taken place at: